Gavin Bennion

-Gavin Bennion (born 31 December 1993) is a Wales international rugby league footballer who plays as a or second row forward for the Widnes Vikings in the RFL Championship.
+Gavin Bennion (born 31 December 1993) is a former Wales international rugby league footballer who last played as a or for the Widnes Vikings in the RFL Championship.

 Background

 Bennion was born in Warrington, Cheshire, England.

 Playing career

 Bennion has previously played for the Mackay Cutters and spent time on loan at the Swinton Lions, Oldham RLFC and Featherstone Rovers.